-The board is responsible for ensuring through governance and policies that a safe environment is provided, which also safeguards all adults accessing the service.
-The board of trustees currently has 4 members, who are all from a diverse background, including volunteers, service users and business leaders, giving the charity a diverse board with experience complimenting the needs of the charity.
+The Board is responsible for ensuring through governance and policies that a safe environment is provided, which also safeguards all adults accessing the service.
+The Board of Trustees currently has 4 members, who are all from a diverse background, including volunteers, service users and business leaders, giving the charity a diverse board with experience complimenting the needs of the charity.

-The Officers' Committee consists of the Chair, the Vice Chair, the Treasurer and the Business Manager.
+The Officers' Committee consists of the Chair, the Vice Chair, the Treasurer and the CEO.
 The Officers' committee has delegated authority.

-A scheme of delegation is in place, with the board being responsible for strategic business planning and maintenance of the charity.
-The business manager is responsible for the day to day running of Shropshire Mind, allowing key decisions to be made without the continual approval by the board.
-Authority from the board is required for larger purchases and for any proposed changes to the business delivery.
-The responsibility for the premises, support services and Health and Safety is also delegated to the Business Manager.
+A scheme of delegation is in place, with the Board being responsible for strategic business planning and maintenance of the charity.
+The CEO is responsible for the day to day running of Shropshire Mental Health Support Ltd, allowing key decisions to be made without the continual approval by the board.
+Authority from the Board is required for larger purchases and for any proposed changes to the business delivery.
+The responsibility for the premises, support services and Health and Safety is also delegated to the CEO.